kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

  - Your own biases
  - What you ate for breakfast last Wednesday

-However, I will brifely mention what we do.
+However, I will briefly mention what we do.

 Data filtering